olubiyiontheweb/sponsokit-search-ui/README.md

 # sponsokit-search-ui
 Influencer Search - Sponsokit challenge

+###### Update: Hi!
+I did a second review tonight and switched from "elasticsearch_dsl" to "elasticsearch" library to query Elasticsearch.
+Search is now dynamic and both text input and range filters now work correctly.

 Description: This is a REST API that provides a search endpoint to search over influencers.
 Influencers are queried from Elasticsearch

 Influencers can be searched using any of the two endpoints available depending on preference.